Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

-# How to Understand yVault ROI
+# How to Understand yYeeldBox ROI

 ---

 ### ROI

 Trying to understand how ROI is calculated?
-Skip directly to "[_Why we should use ROI instead of APY to estimate yVaults returns_](https://docs.Yeeldx.finance/getting-started/guides/how-to-understand-yvault-roi#why-we-should-use-roi-to-estimate-yvaults-returns)"
+Skip directly to "[_Why we should use ROI instead of APY to estimate yYeeldBoxes returns_](https://docs.Yeeldx.finance/getting-started/guides/how-to-understand-yYeeldBox-roi#why-we-should-use-roi-to-estimate-yYeeldBoxes-returns)"

 If you are a beginner in DeFi or new to Yeeldx keep on reading!